Tinderbox Icon

 Operator Altered:

-Property [other Property operators]
+Property [other Property type actions]

 Item [operators of similar scope]